Provably Robust Detection of Out-of-distribution Data (almost) for free: Guarantees on Asymptotic Confidence

 As $x^{(L-1)}_i(x)\geq 0$ for all $x \in \R^d$ it has to hold $(\beta U x + d)_i \geq 0$ for all $\beta\geq \alpha$ and $i=1,\ldots,n_{L-1}$.
 This implies that $(Ux)_i \geq 0$ for all $i=1,\ldots,n_{L-1}$ and since $Ux \neq 0$ there has to exist at least one component $i^*$ such that $(Ux)_{i^*}>0$.
 Moreover, $W_g^{(L_g)}$ has strictly negative components and thus for all $\beta \geq \alpha$ it holds

 As $\inner{W_g^{(L_g)},U x}<0$ we get $\lim_{\beta \rightarrow \infty} g(x)=-\infty$ and thus

-Plugging this into \eqref{eq:upper-bound2} yields the result. \end{proof} \fi See the proof in App.~\ref{App:Proof}.
-In App.~\ref{App:AdvAsymptotic} we see that the condition $Ux\neq 0$ is not restrictive, as in all cases we tested this property it holds for our joint classifier (see Figure~\ref{fig:asymptotic} for an illustration of the asymptotic confidence of \method{} in comparison to other models).
+Plugging this into \eqref{eq:upper-bound2} yields the result. \end{proof} \fi The proof is in App.~\ref{App:Proof}.
+In App.~\ref{App:AdvAsymptotic} we show that the condition $Ux\neq 0$ is not restrictive, as this property holds in all cases where we checked it.
 The negativity condition on the weights $W^{(L_g)}_g$ of the output layer of the in-vs. out-distribution discriminator $g$ is crucial for the proof.
-While one might think that this condition is restrictive, we did not encounter any negative influence of this constraint on test accuracy, guaranteed or standard OOD detection performance.
-Thus the asymptotic guarantees come essentially for free.
-In \cite{meinke2020towards} they derived non-asymptotic guarantees and it would be relatively easy to also achieve this for the joint classifier via a decay factor for $\hat{p}(i|x)$ that depends on the distance to the training data but we prefer not to enforce this explicitly.
+This may seem restrictive, but we did not encounter any negative influence of this constraint on test accuracy, guaranteed or standard OOD detection performance.
+Thus, the asymptotic guarantees come essentially for free.